About

 So this blog will be about many things.
 But, first and foremost it will be about helping other people.
 So when content gets popular, I will strive to keep vamping on a topic that gets attention because it would seem to be what people want.
 Rarely does a writer get to see his beloved creations get the most love.
 I’m OK with that.
 I’m not doing this to show how much of an artist I am, or anything else.
 I’m doing this to get all this in my head out in the hopes that I’ll find some solace once I do.

 Oh!
 If you’ve read this far, you probably should just subscribe.
-You can do so here.
+You can do so below:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.